Takelite/Mantle_Intel-Unnati-2024/README.md

 <BR>
 These features collectively provide a comprehensive view of system performance and power consumption, enabling users to monitor, manage, and optimize their system's efficiency and longevity effectively.

+# Usage docker
+sdfsdfsdf

+# Program Flow🔄📊
+1.python script
+2. select metrics
+3. stress system with docker
+4. visualise power consumption
+5. capture plots

+# Tools Used🛠️
+psutil
+tkinter
+turbostat
+docker
+matplotlib
+sensors
+upower

+# What It Does 🤖🚀
+MANTLE © is a comprehensive Power Management tool designed to monitor and display various system metrics  and manage telemetry data in real-time.
+It provides detailed insights into the overall system statistics  and Power Consumption of various components in system.
+It can capture your plots, switch mode , and much more

+ Features:
+ ✱ CPU Usage and Power Consumption of Core and Package ✱ RAM and Disk Memory usage
+ ✱ Temperature Monitoring and Power Mode Switching
+ ✱ Battery statistics and NIC power consumption
+ ✱ GPU metrics tracking

+ Use the Metrics Menu on the left to access and navigate through different metrics and visualize them with real-  time graphs.
+Customize the appearance with light/dark mode through the Menu bar and explore the intricacies  of your System !

+# transforming power visualisation
+iuhuihuih